This week’s wood turning projects.

 To make a scoop for measuring coffee you can purchase the scoop then turn a wooden handle.

 Captive rings are a great puzzle for the non-wood turner.
-This video shows one method of turning a ring on a small barbell shape.
+This post shows you how to make a captive ring with a captive ring tool.

 Safe dimensions for a turned wooden baby rattle.